-Male Players Have 'More Responsibility' Than Women, U.S. Soccer Says In Court Filings
+U.S. Soccer Apologizes For Saying Male Players Have 'More Responsibility' Than Women

 "We have asked to meet with them immediately to express our concerns.
 The Coca-Cola Company is firm in its commitment to gender equality, fairness and women's empowerment in the United States and around the world and we expect the same from our partners."

-Another argument U.S. Soccer makes in disputing the lawsuit is that in recent years the men have attracted higher TV ratings than the women's matches.
+Another argument U.S. Soccer made in disputing the lawsuit is that in recent years the men have attracted higher TV ratings than the women's matches.

 Former women's national team player Heather O'Reilly tweeted she found U.S. Soccer's comments "disgusting and disturbing."